Anna (?)

 Catharine Galigan

-From circa 1845, her married name was Darnley.
+From about 1845, her married name was Darnley.

 Catharine Galigan was born in 1822 at Stockport, Cheshire, England,